 Figure Skating’s premier online resource for Classical Ballet training presented exclusively to meet the skater’s needs.
 Ballet for Figure Skaters was developed by Annette T. Thomas and introduced as an educational website in 1999.
 As the very first of its kind, it continues to be hailed as one of the most unique and informative websites available.

-Equipped with two generations of Classical Ballet and conditioning experience (Annette’s mother was also an international dancer and teacher), Annette shares her wealth of knowledge in her internationally acclaimed book: Fundamentals of Alignment and Classical Movement for Figure Skaters.
+Equipped with two generations of Classical Ballet and conditioning experience (Annette’s mother was also an international dancer and teacher who was trained in Vaganova Method pedagogy by John Barker and Mme.
+Maria Nevelska of the Bolshoi Ballet), Annette shares her wealth of knowledge in her internationally acclaimed book: Fundamentals of Alignment and Classical Movement for Figure Skaters.
 This outstanding textbook offers coaches, adult figure skaters and ballet instructors of figure skaters a step by step guide to thoroughly explore the fundamentals of both off-and on-ice movement training from the “inside out” while using mind, body and spirit.

-Annette’s latest book, Lessons in Classical Ballet for the Figure Skater, provides everything the professional ballet instructor needs in order to offer the most relevant and highest quality Classical Ballet training expressly designed for figure skaters.
-This new book contains 20 full length 1 and ½ hour lessons from the beginning through the advanced levels including: body awareness and alignment floor exercises, warm-up, stretching and suggestions on teaching Style and Character Dance.
+Annette’s second book, Lessons in Classical Ballet for the Figure Skater, provides everything the professional ballet instructor needs in order to offer the most relevant and highest quality Classical Ballet training expressly designed for figure skaters.
+Based on the Vaganova Method, this Lesson book contains 20 full length 1 and ½ hour lessons from the beginning through the advanced levels including: body awareness and alignment floor exercises, warm-up, stretching and suggestions on teaching methodology, style and Character Dance.
 Four “Ballet on Ice” lessons are also included for each of the Beginning and Intermediate levels which reinforce what has been learned during regular ballet lessons.
 A graded syllabus is provided for each level with evaluation questions and test suggestions.
 Also included is an invaluable section on figure skating jumps, spins, footwork and edges in order to equip the ballet instructor with the technical information needed to teach skaters as effectively and relevantly as possible.
 A section on “How to begin and maintain a Ballet for Figure Skaters program” is given in the index along with questions and ideas to use as a springboard for discussion between board members, coaches and the ballet instructor.

-Sold in over 15 countries around the world Annette’s first book Fundamental of Alignment and Classical Movement for Figure Skaters along with her latest book Lessons in Classical Ballet for the Figure Skater and DVD, Lessons in Ballet for Figure Skaters, Level 1, make available all the tools needed to develop and maintain a quality Ballet for Figure Skaters program at your rink, on any continent, around the globe.
+Sold in over 15 countries around the world Annette’s first book Fundamental of Alignment and Classical Movement for Figure Skaters along with her latest book Lessons in Classical Ballet for the Figure Skater and Video, Lessons in Ballet for Figure Skaters, Level 1, make available all the tools needed to develop and maintain a quality Ballet for Figure Skaters program at your rink, on any continent, around the globe.
+Annette also teaches personalized on-line certification courses In Ballet for Figure Skaters in conjunction with American Ice Theatre.

 Annette is one of the best teachers I have seen in the USA.
 To me a teacher is the one who never should stop learning and Annette is constantly learning, she has knowledge not only in classical ballet technique but the history of ballet.
 She is one of a very few teachers in the USA that appreciate character dance and understands the importance of that discipline.
 She is a very passionate teacher who seeks for her students to succeed.
 I had introduced myself to Annette’s work with the wonderful book she wrote on fundamental alignment for figure skaters, which I learned a lot from.
 It is clear to me that for Annette the health of a dancer or figure skater is very important, and not just when they are young, but their future health.
 When I have questions Annette is always available to answer professionally and in a very helpful way.